jovanneste/jovanneste.github.io/content/projects/baxterchess.md

 ---

 #### Baxter
 Baxter is a two-arm robot used by University of Glasgow students for various robotics and MSc projects.
-It is most used for autonomous perception and manipulation of fabrics.
+It is mostly used for autonomous perception and manipulation of fabrics.

 #### Playing chess